-- 1. Pursuant to Marin County Code Sections 22.56.130I (Coastal Permits) and Section 22.82.040I (Design Review), the Santo Coastal Permit and Design Review are approved to construct a 644-square-foot single-family residence on a 2,212-square-foot vacant lot.
-The approved two-story residence shall attain a maximum height of 24 feet, result in a 30% floor area ratio (FAR), and maintain the following setbacks: (1) 9.3 feet from the southerly front property line; (2) 6 feet from the easterly side property line; (3) 6 feet from the westerly side property line; and (4) 10.7 feet from the northerly rear property line.
-Approved site elements include a carport, rooftop solar panels, septic system, and landscaping.
-The subject property is located at 4 Francisco Patio, Stinson Beach, and is further identified as Assessor's Parcel 195-104-04. - 2.
-Plans submitted for a Building Permit shall substantially conform to plans identified as Exhibit A3, entitled "4 Francisco Patio" consisting of 5 sheets prepared by Preservation Architecture, dated September 14, 2009 and received September 16, 2009, and on file with the Marin County Community Development Agency, except as modified by the conditions listed herein. - 3.
+1. Pursuant to Marin County Code Sections 22.56.130I (Coastal Permits) and Section 22.82.040I (Design Review), the Santo Coastal Permit and Design Review are approved to construct a new 664-square foot single-family residence and 325-square foot attached garage on a 2,212-square-foot vacant lot.
+The two-story, 23.2-foot high structure would result in a 30% floor area ratio (FAR) and maintain the following setbacks: (1) 9.3 feet from the southerly front property line; (2) 6.9 feet from the easterly side property line; (3) 6 feet from the westerly side property line; and (4) 13.5 feet from the northerly rear property line.
+Approved site elements include rooftop solar panels, septic system, and landscaping.
+The subject property is located at 4 Francisco Patio, Stinson Beach, and is further identified as Assessor's Parcel 195-104-04.

+- Plans submitted for a Building Permit shall substantially conform to plans identified as Exhibit A4, entitled "4 Francisco Patio" consisting of 5 sheets prepared by Preservation Architecture, received December 29, 2009, and on file with the Marin County Community Development Agency, except as modified by the conditions listed herein. - 3.
 BEFORE ISSUANCE OF A BUILDING PERMIT, the applicant shall submit a complete set of revised plans for review and approval by the Community Development Agency staff depicting the following changes.
-Once approved, the plans shall be incorporated into the approved project file as Exhibit A4 and shall supersede Exhibit A3. - a.
-The exterior of the upper floor shall be reduced 58 square feet by increasing the setback from the easterly side property line by at least 2 to 3 feet, making up any difference by further stepping back the front portion of the living room. - b.
-Revised landscape plan to include tall shrubs along the easterly side property lines selected and allowed to grow to sufficient height to screen the adjoining property at 2 Francisco Patio from the northeasterly upper floor exterior deck. - c.
-Hardscaping for the driveway and carport shall be of pervious materials and called out on the building permit plans.
+Once approved, the plans shall be incorporated into the approved project file as Exhibit A5 and shall supersede Exhibit A4. - a.
+Revised landscape plan to include tall shrubs along the easterly side property lines selected and allowed to grow to sufficient height to screen the adjoining property at 2 Francisco Patio from the northeasterly upper floor exterior deck. - b.
+Hardscaping for the driveway and garage shall be of pervious materials and called out on the building permit plans. - c.

-- d.
 Relocate the propane tank to minimize visibility from the street.
-Alternatively, with fire department approval, the propone tank may by situated where it is shown on the plans if it is sunken into the ground so that it does not exceed a height of 18 inches above grade. - 4.
+Alternatively, with fire department approval, the propane tank may by situated where it is shown on the plans if it is sunken into the ground so that it does not exceed a height of 18 inches above grade. - 4.
 Approved exterior building materials and colors shall substantially conforming to the Exterior Color Schematic in Exhibit A (sheet A1.2) and color/materials samples identified as Exhibit D, both received March 18, 2009, and Exhibit D1 received October 22, 2009, all on file with the Marin County Community Development Agency including: - a.
-Foundation Concrete.
-Dark brown - b.
-Siding Lower Floor Cement board, Kelly Moore Faded Ochre Siding Upper Floor- Cedar shingles, clear stain - c.
+Foundation Concrete, Dark brown - b.
+Siding Lower Floor (around entire house) Cement board, Kelly Moore Faded Ochre - Siding Upper Floor Cedar shingles, clear stain - c.
 Roof Rolled composition, Timberline Hickory - d.
 Window Frame and Door Aluminum clad wood, Tuscany Brown (dark brown) - e.
 Wood Trim Kelly Moore Foxborough Gold - f.
 Skylights Dark tinted - g.
 Decking TimberTech, Earthwood grooved plank, Tropical Walnut